jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Kate (and Kitty) Pryde (MC)
 *Set: Futures Past*
-Kate and Kitty have one name at Level 1 and then gain a new name at Level
+Kate and Kitty have one name at Level 1 and then gain a new name at Level 2.
+In case it's not clear that Kate can Level UP into Kitty, the **AKA Shadowcat** can help.

+For her **Future** power, you get the resources after you have mulliganed (or decided not to mulligan).

+^(Source: Rules Insert)

+---

+Q: What if I use Singularity

 # The Kingpin
 ## [The Kingpin](http://vs.tcgbrowser.com/images/cards/big/def-029.jpg) (MC)